DaviDevMod/focus-trap/README.md

 - A way to optimise the MutationObserver will be made available.

-- Features requiring a substantial addition in logic (and therefore most probably in size and speed) would probably not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & superfast :zap: focus trap.
+- Features requiring a substantial addition in logic (and therefore most probably in size and speed) would probably not get implemented, as the original purpose of the hook is to provide a basic, easy-to-use, light & fast :fire: focus trap.

 ## Contributions